SS Cabo Machichaco: Building and owners

 Benisaf's engine room, stokehold, bridge and single funnel were amidships, between her number two and three holds.
-She had a single propeller, driven by a two-cylinder compound steam engine built by R and W Hawthorn of Newcastle upon Tyne.
+She had a single screw, driven by a two-cylinder compound steam engine built by R and W Hawthorn of Newcastle upon Tyne.
 The engine was rated at 200 NHP and gave her a speed of 8 kn.
 She had two masts, one forward of her bridge and the other aft.
 She was rigged as a brigantine.

 Mesnier registered Benisaf in Le Havre, France.
 She was named after the town of Béni Saf on the coast of what was then French Algeria.
 Mesnier may have used her as a collier.

 In 1886 Ybarra y Compañía bought both Lavrion and Benisaf, and renamed them Cabo Mayor and Cabo Machichaco respectively.
 Ybarra registered Cabo Machichaco in Seville, Spain.
 Her code letters were LFDB.
 Ybarra named many of its ships after headlands.
 Both Cabo Mayor and Cabo Machichaco are on the north coast of Spain.
 Cabo Mayor is near the entrance of the Bay of Santander in Cantabria.
 Cabo Machichaco is near Bermeo in the Basque Country.

 Cabo Mayor and Cabo Machichaco became two of seven ships that Ybarra employed on its liner cargo service between Bilbao and Marseille via intermediate ports.
 But soon after joining Ybarra's fleet, on 4 September 1886, Cabo Mayor ran onto rocks on her namesake and became a total loss.